Opt-In Art: Learning Art Styles Only from Few Examples

 Evaluation

-Our Art-Free Diffusion model shows limited style trans- fer with training-free methods, suggesting that traditional models may rely on inherent artistic biases.
+Our Blank Canvas Diffusion model shows limited style trans- fer with training-free methods, suggesting that traditional models may rely on inherent artistic biases.
 Unlike our model, traditional models have seen vast amounts of art, enabling them to internalize stylistic patterns for effective style transfer.

 Teaser Image

-(Left) Results of the Perceptual User Study; Art-Free Diffusion with Adapter method (green bar) is preferred over im- age editing baselines, on par with Adapter on the SD1.4 backbone and favored less with StyleAligned (SD1.4), however the margin of preference is narrow between the baselines.
-(Right) Quantita- tive evaluation of the baselines, Art-Free Diffusion with the Art Adapter acheives a good trade-off between the style and content.
+(Left) Results of the Perceptual User Study; Blank Canvas Diffusion with Adapter method (green bar) is preferred over im- age editing baselines, on par with Adapter on the SD1.4 backbone and favored less with StyleAligned (SD1.4), however the margin of preference is narrow between the baselines.
+(Right) Quantita- tive evaluation of the baselines, Blank Canvas Diffusion with the Art Adapter acheives a good trade-off between the style and content.

 Teaser Image